cgu-economic-sciences/cgu-swebe-2019.github.io/README.md

 10:50am-11:00am | Coffee break
 11:05am-12:20pm | The (In)Elasticity of Moral Ignorance | Marta Serra-Garcia (UCSD)
 11:05am-12:20pm | How Do People Choose Between<br>Biased Information Sources:<br>Evidence from a Laboratory Experiment | Gary Charness (UCSB)
-11:05am-12:20pm | An Experimental Study of Common Knowledge and Coordination<br>on Social Networks| Gizem Korkmaz <br>(University of Virginia)
+11:05am-12:20pm | An Experimental Study of Common Knowledge<br>and Coordination on Social Networks| Gizem Korkmaz <br>(University of Virginia)

 <br>